jackfranklin/reddit-wrapper/README.md

 ## Todo
 There's lots missing here.
 Most importantly:
 - all listings just return the first set.
 Need to be able to page through content
+- make the methods return promises, as an alternative to callbacks.